 Functional relations between objects make up a sub-system within the socio-technical system with emerging properties that induce self-self adaptations.
 These are both efficient and effective when hypertely is positive.
 Making it positive is the process of participative democracy at the level of the territory, a process that implies certain types of decision-making as will be evoked hereafter.
 The management interfaces contained in the notion of hypertely is central in the development of a theory of participatory democracy.
-The interface between the citizen and the elected exists.
+The interface between the citizen and the elected exist.
 To avoid the pitfalls of a poorly proportioned interface (Negative hypertely), it is desirable to determinate this interface while developing the process.
 This is the keystone of the micro representativity (Gardère, 2006).
-Here again we come close to the notion of permeable and evolutive borders that characterizes system's approach.